 The table below can be used as a template in reporting accidents/incidents (i.e., including the allergic reactions from RUTF, adverse event following immunization) resulting from the project activities.
 Also, clearly indicate the measures implemented to ensure occupational and community health safety (i.e., first-aid kit, training on occupational safety).

-- 1. RAP Implementation Progress

-- a.
-Public Information Disclosure and Consultation
+Region No. of accidents/incidents reported No. of deaths Corrective Actions Implemented a.
+Public Information Disclosure and Consultation i.

-- i.
 Disclosure